rrabbanii/Efficient-Wildfire-Detection-Framework-Based-on-AI-Using-CNN-and-Multi-Color-Filtering/README.md

 # Efficient Wildfire Detection Framework Based on AI Using CNN and Multi-Color Filtering
-## Soon to be published at an international conference in 2024
+## Published at IEEE Conference on Artificial Intelligence

 ### Setup environment
 ```